john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

 Throw 10 candies on the ground
 ```

 At first this will barely feel like a game; there is nothing to it.
 But the more you play the more it grows.
 This makes it hard to talk about the game without spoilering it, or at least spoilering the opening.
-But I *can* say the game is puzzle-based.
-It is a light-hearted, low-key game you can walk away from at any moment and come back days later.
-Hell, that might even help you.
-By the end, you will feel like you have a relationship with the game developer.
+The most I *can* say is that it is a puzzle-based role-playing game.
+It is a light-hearted, casual game.
+I have met several non-gamers who played this one all the way to the end.
+But if you have ever called yourself "a serious gamer" this problem isn't for you.
+You can drop this game at any moment, walk away, and come back days later.
+Hell, that might even help.

 * [Play Online - Candy Box 2](http://candybox2.net/) - This is the one you want to play.
 * [Play Online - Candy Box](http://candies.aniwey.net/)